Electron charge coherence on a solid neon surface: Decoherence via phonons

 The $U_{\text{p}}(\eta)$ function is associated with the change of polarization potential due to surface curvature~\cite{saitoh1977,monarkha1982},

 Here $K_{1}(\eta)$ is the modified Bessel function of the first kind.
 The first two terms describe the kinematic interaction arising from the electron's wavefunction being set to zero on a non-flat hard-wall surface.
 The first two terms have nonzero contribution only if we are considering out-of-plane excitation.
-The pressing electric field term in practical experiments is much smaller than the polarization term.
-So, we only need to include the polarization term in our calculation.
+The pressing electric field term in practical experiments is much smaller than the polarization term, so only the polarization term needs to be included in our calculation.
+The relaxation rate can be simplified as